 - Risk reduction: The value associated with a task’s potential to decrease risk or create future opportunities

-While there are downloadable user story templates that can be used for all of these examples in Excel or Word, using them on a development or project management platform will make your life a lot easier. monday dev has an Agile user story template that might be a better fit, let’s take a look.
+While downloadable user story templates are available for all these examples in Excel or Word, using them directly on a development or project management platform will make your life a lot easier.

-monday dev is a platform that allows developers and Agile teams to plan and execute projects from start to finish.
+Built on monday.com Work OS, monday dev allows developers and Agile teams to plan and execute projects from start to finish.
 As a work platform that makes collaboration and communication easier, using monday dev is the perfect way to collect all your team’s thoughts and focus them on building the strongest user stories.

 The Agile Project Management template in monday dev is packed with tools and boards to help you organize and create user stories, epics, reports, and more.
 The template provides a framework for defining who the end-user is, what they might want from a feature, and why it would be useful to them.